KauzClay/docs-tap/tap-gui/configurator/about.hbs.md

-# Tanzu Developer Portal Configurator Deprecation and Removal
+# Tanzu Developer Portal Configurator

-As of Tanzu Application Platform 1.11, Tanzu Developer Portal Configurator has been deprecated and removed.
+As of Tanzu Application Platform 1.11, Tanzu Developer Portal Configurator has been removed.